-The Four Cornerstones of Brand-Driven Leadership01.09.18 / David Lemley
+Four Cornerstones of Leadership for Wellness, Diet & Exercise Brands01.09.18 / David Lemley

 Boxing legend and heavyweight champion Mike Tyson once famously said, “Everyone has a plan until they get punched in the face.”
 We couldn’t agree more.
 Leading through the lens of brand requires consistency and transparency, and a delicate balance of listening and coaching.
 But humans are messy and complex, even for those in leadership roles.
 And for that reason, you need a plan.
 That’s where brand strategy comes into play.

 While the details and process of brand strategy are finely detailed, you can use some foundational blocks to start the process, or at least anchor your brand until you have a formalized plan in place.

 We’ve created a set of foundation cornerstones to help you lead through the lens of brand.

 Purpose is why you exist beyond making a profit.